deepakb41/Finbot/README.md

 # Finbot - AI-Powered Financial Document Analysis Chatbot

-Finbot is an advanced AI-driven chatbot designed to streamline the analysis of corporate financial performance by processing 10-K and 10-Q financial documents.
-It leverages state-of-the-art natural language processing (NLP) techniques and machine learning models to extract key financial metrics and provide insightful answers to user queries.
+Finbot is a tool for analysing and extracting information from complex financial documents.
+By leveraging LangChain, OpenAI embeddings, and Faiss indexing, Finbot provides users with a robust solution for querying financial data.
+The integration of Retrieval-Augmented Generation ensures that the answers are both relevant and contextually accurate, making Finbot an invaluable asset for financial analysts, investors, and other stakeholders.

 Experience Finbot in action: [Try the Deployed Chatbot](https://web-production-318a.up.railway.app/)